RamlyBurger/FoodHunter/docs/reports/STUDENT_1_REPORT_Section_2.md

 6. **Email Verification**: Users must enter the correct OTP to complete registration.
 Upon successful verification, the user record is created in the database with a hashed password using BCrypt algorithm.

-7. **Welcome Notification**: After successful registration, the system automatically sends a welcome notification to the user using Student 4's Notification API, demonstrating web service integration.
+7. **Welcome Notification**: After successful registration, the system automatically sends a welcome notification to the user using Lee Song Yan's Notification API, demonstrating web service integration.

 #### 2.1.3 Authentication Mechanisms